fillipevieira/lambda-datalake-silver/README.md

 <p align="center"><img src="docs/silver.png"></p>

 This project is the first step of the ingestion pipeline study.
-The last one is [Gold Layer Datalake Persistence Lambda](https://github.com/fillipevieira/lambda-datalake-gold)
+The last one is [Data Lake Gold Layer](https://github.com/fillipevieira/lambda-datalake-gold)

 ## Tech Stack
 - Infra